gozepolat/gozepolat.github.io/_tabs/about.md

 ## Availability

-Currently I am not available for job interviews but for networking feel free to send an email or connect via [LinkedIn](https://www.linkedin.com/in/aydin-polat/).
+Currently I am not available for job interviews but, for networking, feel free to send an email or connect via [LinkedIn](https://www.linkedin.com/in/aydin-polat/).